0xPolygon/polygon-docs/docs/cdk/overview.md

-The Polygon Chain Development Kit (CDK) is an open-source stack to build layer 2 blockchains powered by zero-knowledge (ZK) proofs.
+The Polygon Chain Development Kit (CDK) is an open-source stack to build sovereign layer 2 blockchains powered by zero-knowledge (ZK) proofs.

-It consists of several modular components, many of which are used to power the Polygon zkEVM in production today, that are designed to be fully composable; empowering developers to customize each component and build a chain that meets their specific needs.
+It consists of modular components designed to be fully composable; empowering developers to customize each aspect of their chain to meet their specific needs.

+## What is the CDK?

+## CDK Features

+- **Scalability**: todo

+- **Sovereignity**: todo

+- **Modularity**: todo

+- **Interoperability**: todo

-## Why Build With the CDK?
+## Why Use the CDK?

 The CDK bootstraps the development process of creating a layer 2 blockchain.
 Developers can easily set up the stack and begin configuring each component&rsquo;s behavior with a fast feedback loop on a local development environment.